pivotal-partner-platform-architecture/azure-iot-demo/README.md

 After building the azure-iot-hub and azure-iot-output projects, upload the jar files to the Azure blob store (or S3 or maven repo).

-# Add your virtual device to Azure IoT Hub
+# Get your virtual device key from the Azure IoT Hub
 Use the azure-iot-create application to add a device to your IoT Hub account.
 Supply the entire connection string in double quotes for the first argument, and the new device ID as the second argument (ex. myFirstJavaDevice).
+The device should already exist from a previous step, but it will be created if it doesn't already exist.

 ```
+java -jar azure-iot-create/target/create-device-identity-1.0-SNAPSHOT.jar [IoT Hub Connection String] [Device ID]

+For example:
-java -jar azure-iot-create/target/create-device-identity-1.0-SNAPSHOT.jar CONNECTION_STRING DEVICE_ID
+java -jar azure-iot-create/target/create-device-identity-1.0-SNAPSHOT.jar  "HostName=mjeffries-iot-hub.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey=yvtBsXWJxEntKfiHWV5wBRuOTZpgidIFXx54NMc8IXc=" MyJavaDevice

+conn: HostName=mjeffries-iot-hub.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey=yvtBsXWJxEntKfiHWV5wBRuOTZpgidIFXx54NMc8IXc=

+Device id: MyJavaDevice

+Device already exists!

+Device id: MyJavaDevice

+Device key: 2kX/eAIsbhPFzsCVzs8FuSm2/Ajute85uTa4Fkt1H5I=

 ```
 Please sure to capture the displayed device key that was generated, you'll need it for your application manifest below.